spdx/spdx-3-model/model/Dataset/Properties/dataPreprocessing.md

 ## Description

-DataPreprocessingSteps describes the various preprocessing steps that were applied to the raw data to create the dataset.
+DataPreprocessing describes the various preprocessing steps that were applied to the raw data to create the dataset.

 ## Metadata

-- name: dataPreprocessingSteps
+- name: dataPreprocessing
 - Nature: DataProperty
 - Range: xsd:string